dixeed/docs/PUBLIC_PACKAGE.md

 You don't have to manage yourself your package version anymore, semantic-release will handle it for you after a successful Travis run.

-The script `semantic-release` will be runned during your Travis run and is responsible for generating your NPM package, publishing to NPM and create the according *git tag* in your Github repo along with the changelog.
+The script `semantic-release` will be runned during your Travis run and is responsible for generating your NPM package, publishing to NPM and creating the according *git tag* in your Github repo along with the changelog.

 Now let's take a look at the `travis.yml` file:
 ```yml